Post Baccalaureate Program - Undergraduate Degree not in SPA

 Post-Baccalaureate Student Advisor

 These courses are listed in the sequence in which they are offered; it is not possible to begin this sequence in the spring.
-Any student who wants to attend part-time should consult with Dr. Anna Schmidt.
+Any student who wants to attend part-time should consult with Dr. Sloane Burgess.

 I. Required undergraduate courses in Speech Pathology and Audiology